Demonstrative Pronouns

 Demonstrative pronouns are categorized based on two factors:

-In the following table, 'number' indicates how many objects each pronoun refers to, and 'distance' refers to how near or far the object is to you.
+In the following table, 'number' indicates how many objects each pronoun refers to, and 'distance' refers to how near or far the object is to the speaker.
 Let us take a look at these pronouns and their usage.

 In English, demonstrative pronouns are used to point to or indicate a specific person, place, thing, or idea.
 They assist the speaker in conveying information about the location or identity of the subject, and can provide context about the relationship between the speaker and the subject.